 Projections of Lake Mendocino storage are evaluated based on end of water year storage.
 The ensemble forecast approach produces a predicted range of potential end of year storage values.
-Median and 10th-percentile values are reviewed for assessing potential alert or action activities.
+Median and 10th-percentile values are reviewed for assessing potential actions.
+If reservoir projections for October 1st are below the 58,000 ac-ft storage threshold determining Dry water supply conditions for the 10th-percentile scenario, Sonoma Water will notify the State Water Board of the potential risk of insufficient storage in Lake Mendocino.